sayalilunkad/openstack-barcelona/hiding-in-the-clouds_secret-management-with-openstack-barbican/slides.md

 There's no workshop for this one, but we created another Heat template for building a SSL enabled Neutron load balancer.
 You'll find this template in the talk's repository as well.
-Again, you'll need to configure some things for this to work.
+Again, you may need to configure some things for this to work.
 See our READMEs and the comments in the Heat templates for details.

 -->